HOW TO PAINT VINYL WINDOWS

 Neither do well around spray paint.

-I used a spray primer for the first coat and finished with two coats of the primer + white spray paint combo.
+- I used a spray primer for the first coat and finished with coats of the primer + paint.

 The spray paint went over the window crank like the first coat of a new bottle of OPI nail polish; a smooth finish with instant glam.